 Today the event has become one of the most popular and highly regarded within the equestrian and social calendars and ranks within the UK’s top ten national sporting occasions by attendance.
 It has also been voted a firm favourite amongst riders from all over the world, securing the coveted L’Annee Hippique award an incredible seven times – a record within international eventing.

-Burghley Horse Trials is one of only six CCI 4* events worldwide, the star rating donating the highest standard of event (technically and administratively) and the most challenging test of horse and rider.
+Burghley Horse Trials is one of only six CCI 4* events worldwide, the star rating denoting the highest standard of event (technically and administratively) and the most challenging test of horse and rider.

 There have been six course designers: Bill Thomson, M.R.C.V.S.
 (1961 – 1983), Lt.
 Col. Henry Nicoll, D.S.O., O.B.E.
 (1975), Philip Herbert (1984 – 1988), Capt.
 Mark Phillips, C.V.O.
 (1989 – 1996 and 1998 – 2000), Mike Tucker (1997 and 2001), Wolfgang Feld (2002 – 2004) and Capt.
 Mark Phillips again (2005 – present).